utep-cs-systems-courses/os-archiver/Readme.md

 `mkdir d`
 `(cd src; tar c foo.txt goo.gif) | (cd dest; tar x )`

+Note that the size of the files being archived may be greater than a computer's address space.
+Like both Unix's original the FSF herd's current implementation of tar, your program should not require such a large amount of memory.

 Like tar, your mytar.sh should be capable of copying the contents of both plain-text and non-text "binary" files and provide some minimal error checking.
 For example, mytar.sh should report (to stdout) if a file or archive cannot be read or written, or if an archive is truncated or its contents are obviously corrupted.

-You probably want to use the utility programs "cmp" to compare the contents of binary (non-text) files, and and "diff" to compare the contents of files containing (only) ascii text.
+You have been provided a bash script "tar-test.sh" that uses tar to copy the contents of a directory named src to a new directory named dst.
+It utilizes the herd utility program "diff" to compare the contents of these two directories using it -r (for recursive) option.
+You may want to modify it to instead use mytar.sh.